-Raise your hand if you know how to organize digital files.
+Raise your hand if you know how to organize your electronic files like your pictures, documents and more.
 Chances are that you you fumble through folder after folder to find that one photo you KNOW you took.

-These days, it seems everything we do is done without paper.
+These days, it seems everything we do is electronic.
+We don’t use paper for much of anything!
 Our photos are rarely printed.
-The bills are sent electronically.
+We get our bills emailed to us.
 Even letters from family and friends and via quick texts or emails.
 We live in a paperless world (for the most part).

 It can seem daunting to determine how in the world to organize digital files.
 With so much to look at to try to figure out the system, where to store them and whatnot, it can seem overwhelming.
 Trust me.
 I get it.

 I recently pulled out a box of old CDs.
-These weren’t from my favorite artists, but rather, were backups of photos of my kids since birth.
-Now, as many devices are coming with optional drives, it is becoming increasingly more difficult to find a medium where these can be played back properly.
+These weren’t from my favorite artists, but instead, were backups of photos of my kids since birth.
+Now, as many devices are coming with optional drives, it is becoming increasingly more difficult to find a medium that plays a CD!
 In order to ensure that I never lose access to these precious files, I had to back them up digitally.

 Whether you have files on CDs or sitting on your hard drive or even on your phone, you need to get them backed up.
-But not only backed up, but organized in a manner that works so you can actually find them when you need them!
+But not only backed up but organized in a manner that works so you can find them when you need them!

-This can be a longer task to complete.
+I’ll be honest – this task can take some time to complete.
 I worked on this while sitting on my sofa in the evening, over the course of about a week.
-It was time consuming, but having it done is a HUGE burden lifted off of my shoulders.
+It was time-consuming, but having it done is a HUGE burden lifted off of my shoulders.

 Here is a quick chart to show how your file system could look: